Updated: May 3, 2026

 The Omakase Sushi and Bluefin Tuna Sashimi are why people drive here from across the GTA.
 The Dinner Sushi Gozen set is a structured way to experience the full range.
 This is a destination restaurant, not a quick bite.

-Reddit r/askTO: frequently cited as "Michelin-tier" quality.
+Reddit r/askTO: frequently cited as "Michelin-recommended" quality.
 Google Maps: 4.6 stars (1,200+ reviews).
 The gold standard for sushi purists in the GTA.

 Hidden Gem The 5th Taste creative sushi rolls on Wilson Ave